Please note that Tapas no longer supports Internet Explorer.

 “Stop treating the police like a convenience service.”

-Brian pinched my nose with his free hand, then began dragging me toward the reception desk.
+Brian caught my nose lightly between his fingers with his free hand, then began dragging me toward the reception desk.

 “Hi, Megan?
 I’m this guy’s childhood friend, Brian Darcy.”

 He produced a business card with economical grace.
-When Megan shot me a questioning look, I reluctantly nodded, confirming his introduction wasn't a lie.
+When Megan shot me a questioning look, I reluctantly nodded, confirming he wasn’t lying.

 “Are you aware of the trouble he’s gotten himself mixed up in?”